 The most direct path to real confidence is keeping the small commitments you make to yourself.
 Not the big ones.
 The small ones.
 The ones no one is watching.
 The 6am run when no one knows you planned it.
 The page of writing when no one was waiting for it.
 The difficult email you said you would send today.
 Each kept promise is one piece of evidence that you are someone who does what they say.
 That evidence compounds into something you can feel in rooms where the stakes are higher.

-This is the same mechanism described in the post on you are still becoming.
+This connects to what is explored in the post on you are still becoming.
 Who you are is not fixed.
 It is being built by what you do consistently, including and especially what you do when no one is watching.

 Stop competing with your own highlight reel